GiovanyH/GioEngine/README.md

 =====

 ATUMALAKA

 <center>My Engine / Currently making a vim-like code editor for rust

 Goal:

-* Provide a general Game Engine that is free and open source
+ - Provide a general Game Engine that is free and open source
-* Simple to understand and use | uses rust as a language
+ - Simple to understand and use | uses rust as lang

 ----